ernestoalejo/grunt-ngbs-forms/README.md

 ## Release History
+* 2013-12-01   v0.8.0   You can now specify the name & id of individual fields.
 * 2013-12-01   v0.7.3   The form definition can specify the protected name.
 * 2013-12-01   v0.7.2   Protect form name in the ng-submit attribute.
 * 2013-11-30   v0.7.1   Fix field referencing to allow any char (e.g. points) in the ids of the field.